inesh-dev/Networking-/Day8/OSIModel/OSIModel.md

 ## 4. Transport Layer

 The Transport Layer provides **end-to-end communication**, divides data into **segments**, ensures they are delivered correctly, and sends them to the Network Layer.
-It also **assigns ports** to the segments, e.g., TCP or UDP.
+It also **assigns ports** to the segments, e.g., TCP or UDP. segment is called in the TCP/IP model while datagram is used in the UDP protocol

 ## 5. Network Layer (if the devices are on two different networks)